0yuanqi-15/LocFromImage/README.md

 - The **CNN model** provides a learning-based approach to location prediction.
 - **Feature Matching** via SIFT and FLANN leverages detailed image features for high-precision matching.
 - The combination of both methods enhances overall accuracy and robustness in fine-grained geolocation detection.

+## License

+This project is not licensed for distribution or modification.
+University students are permitted to reference this repository for educational purposes only.
+Copying or reproducing any part of this project without proper attribution may lead to serious plagiarism issues and academic consequences.
+Please ensure that any use of this material complies with your institution's academic integrity policies.